PatzEdi/Stockstir/README.md

 ## Important Note:

-**CNN Provider is currently not working, as CNN has made changes on their end.
-Unfortunately, I have tried fixing it, but they seem to be using a javascript approach (which leads to the information in the divs within the HTML to be blank).
-So, CNN will most likely be replaced soon with another provider if possible, and the documentation will be updated then.
-Sorry for the inconvenience.
-For now, you can use cnbc or zacks as providers.**
+**CNN Provider has failed.
+I have tried fixing it, but, they have changed their method of displaying info.
+However, I have thankfully been working on a solution, and I decided to replace CNN with a new provider.
+I will test out the new provider before releasing the next version.
+Thanks to the automated checks, I was notified about the failure!
+For now, use cnbc or zacks as the providers.**

 **Automatic provider integrity/validity checks have now been implemented on my side through crontab!
 Checks run 5 times a day, and a notification is sent to my phone and desktop to notify me of the status.
 This way, if any provider fails, I will be notified much sooner than before**